The Office of Social Emotional Learning

 What services does the RISE Transition program offer?

-• Flexible re-integration into the mainstream academic setting, based on individual need
+• Flexible reintegration into mainstream classes based on each student’s needs

 How long are students typically in the program?